 The LINC Transportation Program subsidizes the cost of relying on public transportation for daily activities.
 Individuals are assigned a monthly transportation card, which they present to their provider when they travel.
 The driver checks off the ride on their card, and depending on the destination, reimburses it through our grant.
 The participant pays a co-pay for the remainder of the fare.

 To enroll, you must complete an application and provide a photocopy of your state-issued ID to keep on file.
-You’ll also need to be old enough to operate a vehicle and have a disability that prevents you from driving or an individual over the age of 65.
+You’ll also need to be old enough to operate a vehicle and have a disability or an individual over the age of 65.

 When using public transportation, consider the following: